 • Valid Trade License: A copy of your current trade license.

-• Memorandum and Articles of Association (MOA/AOA): Documents that outline the company's structure and rules.
+• Memorandum of Association and Articles of Association (MOA/AOA): Documents that outline the company's structure and rules.

-• Entity Details: Information including the entity's name, address, and financial year.
+• Entity Details: Information including the entity's name, registered address, and financial year.

 Owner and Shareholder Documentation